Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Used: The amount of RAM used.

-The chart plots a line showing the amount of RAM used.
+The graph plots a line showing the amount of RAM used.
 If the line regularly reaches the maximum amount of allocated RAM, consider increasing your compute size to increase the amount of allocated RAM.
 To see the amount of RAM allocated for each Neon compute size, see Compute size and autoscaling configuration.

 CPU